-GEnergy Star Rated – Both Goodman and Rheem are Energy Star rated.
+Energy Star Rated – Both Goodman and Rheem are Energy Star rated air conditioners.

 After looking at all the pros and cons and features of the Rheem Air Conditioner and the Goodman Air Conditioner it is a close call and the deciding factor for me will always be the contractor.
 Again, the golden rule for any type of HVAC work is the correct installation of the equipment.
 Quality installation is key to a properly operating and efficient new HVAC system.

-Other air conditioner and Goodman versus Rheem Air Conditioners can be seen at our reviews site.
+Other air conditioners and Goodman versus Rheem Air Conditioners can be seen at our reviews site.

 Goodman versus Rheem Air Conditioners